 The following spare part kits are available to order:

-- RBK – Rebuild Kits: replacement O-rings AND diaphragms
+- RBK – Rebuild Kits: alternative O-rings AND diaphragms deviating from the regulator’s model key

 - DI – Diaphragm Kit: replacement diaphragms only